IbrahimHosseini/IbrahimHosseini/README.md

 ### Hi there 👋

-I'm Ibrahim with Over 6 years of experience as an iOS development in designing and developing using Swift and experienced in UIKit and familiar with SwiftUI.
-I can write efficient and reliable code by applying clean code and architecture guidelines.
-Excellent communication, and a sharp eye for detail, and the ability to meet tight deadlines.
-Likewise, desire to learn about the business side.
-I have experience with scrum/agile-based projects.
-I am looking for a place full of energy and eager to learn new stuff.
+I'm Ibrahim, an iOS developer with over 6 years of experience using Swift.
+I'm also experienced with UIKit and SwiftUI.
+I specialize in writing efficient and reliable code, and I always follow clean code and architecture guidelines.
+With my excellent communication skills, attention to detail, and ability to meet tight deadlines, I've successfully completed projects using various frameworks and UI/UX tools.
+I have experience working in scrum/agile-based projects and I'm always open to learning new things.
+I'm looking for a dynamic and innovative work environment where I can contribute my skills and continue to grow.

 <!--